larpchronicles/rules/10_production-skills.md

 ### Rank V

 #### Globe of Radiance
-   >A ball that sparkles in the dimmest of lights, this item is a specially designed focus for a Mage who can use the spell Blinding Lights.
+   >A ball that sparkles in the dimmest of lights, this item is a specially designed focus for a Mage who can use the spell Blinding Light.
 Once per day, the bearer may deliver Blinding Light as Voice Radius by channeling the spell through the Globe, however, the light is so bright that it in turn also affects the user.<br/>
    >20 Tinkering Materials, 20 Rune Carving Materials, 10 Smithing Materials, 5 Spirit Gems.

 ### Rank VI